 Pro Tip: If you use multiple color-coded calendars in your calendar system (as I do), you'll need to tell Alexa in your calendar settings which calendar is the default calendar she should add new events to.

 2. Create a Morning or an Evening Routine- For You and For the Kids

 The Alexa app has an area where you can create specific routines for the morning, evening, or really any time of day.
 I use one every morning by asking Alexa to “start my day” where she turns on the lamp in my room, tells me what's on my calendar, and gives me the weather report for the day.

 And when I say “Alexa, goodnight”- she is set up to respond and then begin playing Sleep Sounds to help me drift off to slumberland!

-To create a new routine in the Alex app, select the 3 lines on the upper left of the screen and select “Routines”.
-Then click on the Featured button to get started.
+To create a new routine in the Alex app, select the 3 lines on the bottom right of the screen and select “Routines”.
+Then click on the Gallery tab to get started.
 You can stick with the suggested routines, or add your own actions and skills.
 Then enable the routine so you can use it whenever you want!

 3. Amazon Alexa Can Help Moms to Manage To-Do Lists and Shopping Lists

 I keep a running grocery list in my kitchen, and have trained my kids to add to it as they use things up- so I really didn't think I would have a use for the Lists feature in Alexa.